 With a portable heat pump, you can easily maintain your preferred temperature settings in your garage.

-A portable heat pump works just like any other heat pump with the added benefit of portability.
-In addition, this heating system does not require any professional installation; just route the exhaust hose out of the window or a hole in the wall, then plug in the switch and start heating.
+A portable heat pump works just like any other heat pump, with the added benefit of portability.
+This heating system does not require professional installation; just route the exhaust hose out of the window or a hole in the wall, then plug in the switch and start heating.

-One disadvantage of using a portable unit is that it produces a lot of noise and may not be suitable for a relaxing environment, in case that’s what you’re aiming for.
+One disadvantage of using a portable unit is that it produces a lot of noise and may not be suitable for a relaxing environment if that’s what you’re aiming for.

 Pros | Cons |

 Do you want an even blanket of heat without the risk of circulating indoor air pollutants?
-Then, radiant floor heating is your answer!
+Then, your answer is radiant heat for the garage!

 One drawback of this system is that it is only for those who are building a new garage or considering replacing the existing floor.
 Radiant heating is installed before the concrete is poured and is quite challenging to retrofit.